Kshitij-J/C-Programming/README.md

 # C++ Programming
-These are my C++ Codes from the Practicals/Lectures Conducted From My College Author - Kshitij Joshi
+These are my C++ Codes from the Practicals/Lectures Conducted From My College.
+Author - Kshitij Joshi